freeipa/freeipa-perftest/README.md

   * `EnrollmentTest`: Try to enroll n clients simultaneously.
 This is the default.
   * `APITest`: Try to run IPA command n times simultaneously.
 * `amount`: Size of the test.
 For example, in the case of `EnrollmentTest`, it will create this amount of clients.
+* `replicas`: Number of replicas to deploy.
+Currently limited to 2.
 * `command`: Command to run.
 Only relevant when using `APITest`.
 Use `{id}` for getting an unique ID into the command.
 Example: `ipa user-add user{id}`.
 * `client-image`: Vagrant image to use for the clients.
 Default: `antorres/fedora-34-ipa-client`.
 If you use a different image, make sure it has all the needed packages installed:
     * `freeipa-client`